-The Gough and Inaccessible Islands represent the most undisrupted islands in the cool temperate zone of south Atlantic.
-It is composed of spectacular cliffs and marine ecosystems that are home to the largest colonies of sea birds in the world.
+The Gough and Inaccessible Islands represent the most undisrupted islands in the cool temperate zone of South Atlantic.
+It is composed of spectacular cliffs and marine ecosystems that are home to the largest colonies of seabirds in the world.
 There are two endemic species of land birds that inhabit Gough Island.
 Meanwhile, Inaccessible Island is home to eight plants, 10 invertebrates and 2 birds that are all considered endemic.

 Heart of Neolithic Orkney (1999)

 This site is a collection of Neolithic monuments that were discovered in Mainland, Scotland.
 There are five sites that were included in this listing upon recognition as a World Heritage Site: 1) Skara Brae, 2) Ring of Brodgar, 3) Standing Stones of Stenness, 4) Ness of Brodgar, and 5) Maeshowe.
-These sites are Neolithic villages, stone circles, megaliths, archaeological sites and passage graves.
+These sites are Neolithic villages, stone circles, megaliths, archaeological sites, and passage graves.

 Henderson Island (1988)

-The Henderson Island is located in the eastern South Pacific.
+Henderson Island is located in the eastern South Pacific.
 It is a property of the United Kingdom and thus included in this list.
 It is an atoll and one of few remaining atolls in the world wherein the ecology remains untouched by human presence.
 The isolated location makes it the ideal venue for the study of insular evolution and natural selection.
 It is also home to 10 plants and 3 land bird species that are endemic to Henderson Island.

-This is another World Heritage Site located far from United Kingdom – the Town of St. George.
+This is another World Heritage Site located far from the United Kingdom – the Town of St. George.
 This town was founded in 1612 and is the best example of English urban settlement in the New World.
 The fortifications built along the coast of Bermuda also showcase English military engineering.
 These forts were built during the 17th century and most remain intact until today.

 Ironbridge Gorge (1986)